How were diseased ash plants allowed to enter Britain?

 Why is this organism not regulated at EU level?

 The disease is already established in much of eastern and northern Europe, so action across the EU is not realistic.
-However, parts of the UK which remain free of the disease can be considerd for “protected zone” status, which would introduce requirements for ash plants being moved into the UK to come from a designated "pest-free area" for C. fraxinea.
-This could be the next step after having introduced national legislation on this issue.
+However, regions which remain free of the disease can be considered for “protected zone” status, which would introduce requirements for ash plants being moved into the region to come from a designated "pest-free area" for H. fraxineus.
 No such pest-free areas have yet been designated in any country.

 Why can't we grow our own ash trees here instead of importing them?